 Volunteering with STARS

 STARS works in collaboration with the Stratford Police Department, Animal Control Division.
 This joint force has established a program vital to the operation of the Animal Control Facility and our volunteers make a great impact, in many areas.
-Today, volunteers assist in the care of animals housed in the Animal Control Facility, help place them in loving homes and provide support for various fundraising and humane education programs.
+Today, volunteers assist in the care of animals housed in the Animal Control Facility and provide support for various fundraising and humane education programs.

 • Volunteers must be 18 years of age or older.

 • Volunteers must be able to commit to a minimum of 4 hours/month and our annual Fall Festival in October.

 • Volunteers must possess a functioning email address and access to the internet, as this is the main method of communication.